n8n-io/n8n-docs/docs/doc2/fileshare/watchdog-windows.md

 ## Install poppler
-For the barcode Splitting to work you need to download the poppler.zip - unzip it and add the bin lib to the PATH system Variable.
+For the barcode Splitting to work you need to download poppler.zip - unzip it and add the bin lib to the PATH system Variable.

 1. Search for System variable or Systemumgebungsvariablen
 2. click on System Variables ![](/_images/doc2/watchdog/systemeigenschaften.png)